python-acoustics/Sea/doc/freecad-sea.rst

 * :class:`Sea.adapter.system.System`

 Additionaly, :mod:`FreeCAD` objects containing a Shape (like :mod:`Part` classes) are used for the geometry.

-Each :mod:`Sea.adapter` class has a an attribute :attr:`model`, with which it refers to a :mod:`Sea.model` class of the same type.
+Each :mod:`Sea.adapter` class has an attribute :attr:`model`, with which it refers to a :mod:`Sea.model` class of the same type.

 .. blockdiag::